alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 </div>
 </p>

 Normally, I like to relax and be off my feet before a race.
-But this was my first time in Chicago and I wasn't wasting it.
+But this was my first time in Chicago and we weren't wasting it.
 So we walked, explored, and did touristy things the whole day.

 The highlight for me was the [Chicago Architecture Boat Tour][2].
 Basically, you cruise along the Chicago River while a docent talks about the city's architecture, history, and current urban planning.
 Our guide was super knowledgable and made the experience fun, yet informative at the same time.